chiefthinkerupper/TriviaGame/README.md

 ![Basic](assets/images/1-basic.jpg)

-* I've created a trivia form with multiple choice or true/false options.
+* I've created a trivia form with multiple choice options.

-* The player has a limited amount of time to finish the quiz.
+* The player has a limited amount of time (60 seconds) to finish the quiz.

 * The game ends when the time runs out.
 The page will reveal the number of questions that the player answer correctly and incorrectly.